tuskyapp/faq/README.md

 - Choose "Edit"
 - Tap "Toot" to send the edited post (replacing the original)

-### Why does Tusky only allow 500 characters when my instance has a custom character limit?

-Your instance is not configured to report that it supports a custom limit using the Mastodon API.

-This is something that your instance admins will need to change for you, Tusky cannot change it.

-You can contact them and say:

-> The instance is not exporting the `max_toot_chars` property at the `/api/v1/instance` endpoint.
-See e.g. here https://pleroma.site/api/v1/instance for a config that works with Tusky.

 ### How do I send a direct message?

 > Important: Direct messages on Mastodon are not encrypted, and can be read by the admins of your instance.
 Be careful sharing any private information on Mastodon.